About this course

 Some of our pathways also have extra module requirements, including:

-- Genomic Medicine - you'll study the Genomics Guided Treatment module.
+- Genomic (Medicine) - you'll study the Stratified Medicine module.

 - Genomics - there are no additional modules you must study, instead you'll select an extra optional module to make up the required credits.

 Over the last summer term, you’ll complete a dissertation on an area of genomics of interest to you.
-This can be a research project, or it can be based on your professional practice.
+This research project can be lab-based, bioinformatic analysis, or a combination of both.
+As an alternative, you can also undertake a systematic literature review, or a project based on your professional practice.

 The information on this page refers to the full-time course.
 Your modules and fees may vary if you choose a different study option.